 This post may contain affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

-2018 Update: We still think this is a great discussion of makeup tips for the summer for professional women, but you may also want to check out our most recent discussion of summer makeup for work, as well as our broader discussion of what to wear to work in the summer.
+Update: We still think this is a great discussion of summer makeup tips for women lawyers, but you may also want to check out our most recent discussion of summer makeup for work, as well as our broader discussion of what to wear to work in the summer.

 Because the usual author is on her honeymoon, today’s reader mail has graciously been answered by City Girl, who writes about a variety of topics pertaining to city living as a professional woman, including beauty and fashion for the workplace.
-City Girl is also an associate at a law firm in Washington, D.C.
+City Girl is also a lawyer at a law firm in Washington, D.C.